 The preponderance of scholarships and financial assistance for students pursuing degrees in the School of Business is administered by the University Scholarship Program and the Office of Financial Aid.
 There are, however, some funds for business scholarships funded by corporations and private donors.
 These are competitive scholarships that are awarded depending on availability of funds.
 Other corporate and organizational scholarships may become available throughout the academic year.
-Information on such programs is available through the appropriate departmental office, and the Office of the Dean.
+Information on such programs is available through the appropriate departmental offices and the Office of the Dean.

 Internships and cooperative education opportunities are available for students in the School of Business.
-They are available with and without academic credit.
-Most are paid positions, but some internships that provide excellent opportunities to gain valuable work experience in a student's field of study are not paid.
-The Kauffman Entrepreneurial Internship Program administered by the Department of Management and Marketing is available to all business majors.
-The Center for Entrepreneurship and Economic Development (CEED) also places business interns in the Huntsville area.
+Most are paid positions, however, some internships, that provide excellent opportunities to gain valuable work experience in a student's field of study, are not paid.
+The Kauffman Entrepreneurial Internship Program, administered by the Department of Management and Marketing, is available to all business majors.
 Other positions are available with businesses throughout the United States.
-Information on many positions is available through the Office of Career Planning and Development.
+Information on many positions is available through Career Development Services.
 Advisors and departmental chairs are good sources of information about internship and co-op opportunities for business majors.